dariodip/prefix-search/README.md

 ```
 make build
 ```
-this will install all the dependecies, run all the tests and create and executable inside your `$GOPATH/bin` directory.
+this will install all the dependencies, run all the tests and create an executable inside your `$GOPATH/bin` directory.

 ## Release
 If you want to create an executable for a specific platform, run the following: